Marijuana Grow Lights

 For a very small setup, just one of these in 2700K with a reflector will do for the whole plant life.

-This weed was grown under CFL Light:
+Pics of Weed grown under CFL Light:

 CFL Grow lights can be bought on eBay here.